 3. The company’s goal was to make medical testing cheaper and more accessible for patients all over the world

-4. When it first started, the company was valued at $9 Billion but now its value has dropped significantly after investigations into whether or not their technology actually works as well as they claim it does
+4. When it first started, the company was valued at $9 Billion, but now its value has dropped significantly after investigations into whether or not its technology works as well as they claim it does

 5. In 2015, Elizabeth Holmes stepped down from her position as CEO of Theranos amid accusations that she had deceived investors about how much money the business had raised in investments and failed to disclose any information regarding ongoing lawsuits against them.

 6. Theranos’ offices were raided by the Securities and Exchange Commission (SEC) in 2016

 7. They are currently under federal investigation for misleading investors about their technology

 8. Elizabeth Holmes has been charged with ‘massive fraud’ by the SEC and refused to answer questions by a Congressional committee about her company’s activities in February 2018

 9. In March 2018, The Wall Street Journal reported that Walgreens ended its relationship with Theranos after months of trying to revive the partnership due to a lack of transparency from Theranos regarding their business practices and technology